-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Town of Colchester, Connecticut as of and for the year ended June 30, 2010, which collectively comprise the Town of Colchester, Connecticut's basic financial statements, and have issued our report thereon dated December 29, 2010.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in "Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Town of Colchester, Connecticut as of and for the year ended June 30, 2011, which collectively comprise the Town of Colchester, Connecticut's basic financial statements, and have issued our report thereon dated December 27, 2011.
+Our report includes a modification related to the adoption of a new accounting standard.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting: In planning and performing our audit, we considered the Town of Colchester, Connecticut's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the basic financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Colchester, Connecticut's internal control over financial reporting.
+Internal Control Over Financial Reporting: Management of the Town of Colchester, Connecticut is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered the Town of Colchester, Connecticut's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the basic financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Colchester, Connecticut's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Town of Colchester, Connecticut's internal control over financial reporting.